 To be eligible for visa-free transit in Beijing, you must meet the following requirements:

-- Nationality: Check if your country is on the list of eligible countries for the 72-hour and 144-hour visa-free transit policies.
+- Nationality: Check if your country is on the list of eligible countries for the 240-hour visa-free transit policies.
 Most Western countries, along with several Asian, South American, and African countries, are included.

 - Onward Travel: You must have a confirmed onward ticket to a third country.
-The ticket should be within the allowed transit time (24, 72, or 144 hours).
+The ticket should be within the allowed transit time (240 hours).

 - Valid Passport: Your passport must be valid for at least six months from the date of entry.